almeidas-tatiane/robust-api-performance/performance-test-plan.md

 | Database Performance                        | Prometheus (MongoDB Exporter)                     |

 ### 📝 Notes
-- This test plan will use JMeter as Performance test tool, but other tools can be consider as Gatling, K6.
+- This test plan uses JMeter as the performance testing tool, but alternatives such as Gatling or K6 may also be considered.
-- If the company has Dynatrace, Datadog or New Relic as APM tool other performance metrics can be consider for the test:
+- If the company uses APM tools such as Dynatrace, Datadog, or New Relic, additional performance insights may include:
-    - Service / Analyze backtrace
+  - Service Backtrace Analysis
-    - Service / View service flow
+  - Service Flow Visualization
-    - Service / Pure Paths
+  - PurePath Tracing (Dynatrace-specific)
-    - Service / Current hotspots
+  - Current Hotspots

 ## ⚙️ Environment Pre-conditions